May (Deale MD)

 Trophy Striped Bass Fishing at its Finest

-April and May is our peak season for Trophy Striped Bass fishing.
+May is our peak season for Trophy Striped Bass fishing.
 If you ever wanted to break that 50lb barrier or want that fish of a lifetime, this is the time to fish the Chesapeake Bay.
-Each year, from Mid April, through the month of May we target these large breed of stripers as they make their way North and South through the Chesapeake’s main stem.
+Each year, during the month of May we target these large breed of stripers as they make their way North and South through the Chesapeake’s main stem.
 Our location in Deale puts you smack dab in the middle of the annual migration route.
 This season is short and sweet and books up well in advance.
 The end of May will also offer the beginning of our Black Drum season.
 These fish can weigh up to 80lbs and put up a great fight.

 June starts the beginning of our summer fishing season.
 In early June we will head to our Summer location on Back Creek in Annapolis Md.
 Over the past several years we have found that the best fishing in the bay is on our Northern fishing grounds and being in Annapolis puts us a short boat ride to the best action.
 In a regular trip we may live line, chunk, troll or jig to target resident stripers up to 36-38 inches.
 Size limits have now decreased, and more liberal bag limits begin.
 There is a great opportunity during this time to catch large stripers on light tackle.
 Perfect for large company outings and family trips.
 Summer fishing is very hands on and a blast for the kids.
 Outside of the Striped Bass fishing, bottom fishing is heating up as well.
 By the time Mid-June rolls around we will start to see large numbers of white perch and spot.
 The first of the bluefish will also be arriving and maybe even a straggler black drum!
-When your finished your trip…..pop on to downtown Annapolis and visit one of the many pubs and have a cold beer or cocktail or dine at one of the many fine seafood restaurants.
+When you’re finished your trip…..hop on over to downtown Annapolis and visit one of the many pubs and have a cold beer or cocktail or dine at one of the many fine waterfront seafood restaurants.